Pipeline Politics: The Race to Bypass Hormuz

 • LNG bypass infrastructure is notably absent.
 Qatar’s 77 million tonnes per annum of LNG capacity is 100% Hormuz-dependent, and the only bypass solution, a liquefaction facility on the Gulf of Oman coast fed by a pipeline from the North Field, is a multi-decade, $50+ billion megaproject.

 The investment paradox.
 Bypass infrastructure is most valuable when the strait is closed and least fundable when it is open.
 During peacetime, a $20 billion bypass pipeline competes with higher-return investments.
 During a crisis, the case is overwhelming but capital markets are frozen and construction logistics are disrupted.
 History suggests that memory fades faster than construction timelines, and post-crisis infrastructure plans are quietly shelved when oil prices normalize.
+The question this crisis poses is whether 40 days of disruption, trillions in economic damage, and the emergence of a dual-chokepoint threat are sufficient to overcome that pattern.
+The IRGC’s April 5 declaration that Hormuz has undergone “irreversible strategic changes” and will “never revert” to pre-war status suggests that this time, at least, the gatekeeper intends the new order to be permanent.

 What to Watch